 - Use a site monitor tool, which will ping the site every 5 minutes.
 Site monitoring tools have additional benefits of monitoring for down time on the site, and also checking response rates.

 - If Blackbaud does not host NetCommunity or Raiser's Edge, request your IT department disable idle time outs in IIS.
-If you are fully hosted by Blackbaud, Click Chat with Support and reference this article.
 If you are split hosted, or host both servers internally, you may log into IIS to disable the idle time outs on the BBNC Web Server, and/or the Raiser's Edge Web Server .
 For more information on disabling idle time outs visit How To Disable Idle Time Outs in IIS.
 Please contact the appropriate software vendor or IT professional for assistance with this process or issue which is beyond Blackbaud's scope of support.